-Policy 6.1B: In areas documented to contain archeological or cultural resources, developers should be required to have the site inspected by a professional archaeologist in consultation with affected Indian tribes prior to permit issuance.
+Policy 6.1B: In areas documented to contain archeological or cultural resources, developers shall be required to have the site inspected and evaluated by a professional archaeologist in consultation with affected Indian tribes prior to permit issuance.

-Policy 6.1C: Developers should be required to stop work immediately and notify City officials, affected Indian tribes and the state department of archaeology and historic preservation if sites containing archaeological or cultural resources are uncovered during excavation.
+Policy 6.1C: Developers shall be required to stop work immediately and notify City officials, affected Indian tribes and the state department of archaeology and historic preservation if sites containing archaeological or cultural resources are uncovered during excavation.